Noncoal/Industrial Minerals Mining

 - Discharges of process water or pumped groundwater.

 If the GP-104 cannot be used, an Individual NPDES permit must be obtained.
-To apply for this permit, use these documents.
+To apply for this permit, use

 Permitting of noncoal mining and the associated NPDES permit occurs at the following District Mining Offices: